Why are you performing annual unit inspections?

 Staff performing annual unit inspections are fully vaccinated against COVID-19 and will wear a mask and disposable gloves on request.
 TCHC is committed to tenant and worker safety during the annual unit inspection process.

 What precautions can I take during the inspection to make sure I'm safe?

-Do I need to be present during the inspection?
+Do I need to be in my unit during the inspection?

-No. You will be given a 24-hour notice of entry prior to the inspection of your unit.
-If you are not at home, staff will enter your unit to conduct the inspection.
+No. We will give you a written 24-hour notice of entry before we inspect your unit.
+Staff will knock on your door before the inspection, but if you are not home, they will enter your unit to conduct the inspection.

 Who do I contact if I have more questions?